-Nervous Prince George Starts First Day Of School With Dad Prince William, Duchess Kate Nowhere In Sight
+Nervous Prince George Starts First Day Of School With Dad Prince William, Duchess Kate 'Devastated' To Miss Out Son's Milestone

 Like any other mother, Duchess Kate is reportedly “devastated” to miss out George’s big moment, adding that she would have done anything to be next to him.

-There were also claims that Kate even waited until the eleventh hour to decide if she could take her son to school but her condition just wouldn’t allow it.
+There were also claims that Kate even waited until the 11th hour to decide if she could take her son to school, but her condition just wouldn’t allow it.

 The Duke and Duchess of Cambridge, who are already parents to Prince George and Princess Charlotte, are expecting their third royal baby.